simonrenger/jenkinsUtils/README.md

 `notifFailed change_URL, WEBHOOK [, description = ""]`

-notifes a discord webhook about that a build faild
+notifes a discord webhook about that a build faild. _If `log.me()` has been used the posed message will display the last logged stage!_

 `notifSuccess change_URL, WEBHOOK [, description = ""]`